mike2367/selenium-up/Content.md

 ## File Contents
 ### Log.py
-- Defines `CustomLog`, which wraps library `loguru` and `yagmail`.
+- Defines the `CustomLog` class, which wraps library `loguru` and `yagmail`.
 - ### Usage:
 - This class can be used separately, which gives a logger instance when instantiated, default as log into ./Log.log, refresh at 00:00 daily, without email contact and will open a new terminal for `ERROR` level messages.
 - By default, a logger instance is created in `main.py` and is used to monitor every event within the task.
-- The `_CONTACT_PARAM` can be configured with username and APP password provided by IMAP service, this user will be incharge of all task related emails, which will be send if any `CRITICAL`(by default) situation is found.
+- The `_CONTACT_PARAM` can be configured with username and APP password provided by IMAP service, this user will be incharge of all task related emails, which will be sent if any `CRITICAL`(by default) situation is found.

 ### Connection.py